datastructures-js/queue/README.md

 ```

 ### .dequeue()
 dequeue the front element in the queue.
 It does not use *.shift()* to dequeue an element.
-Instead, it uses an offset to get the front element and only remove elements when reaching half size of the queue.
+Instead, it uses a pointer to get the front element and only remove elements when reaching half size of the queue.

 <table>
  <tr>